hiimtaylorjones/heroku-consulting-example/development_notes.md

 There's a few options that we have towards this, but our best bet lies within just bumping our Rails version up a few versions to `~> 2.4.10` - https://github.com/rails/rails/issues/25125

+# October 13 2018

+### Spicing Up CSS for Logo

+Since the logo comes out of the box as-is, I decided to take the liberty to add a few rules to restrain the size of it and center it at the top.

+### Adding a Link to Main Image

+I found it kind of annoying to navigate around the app without a means to get back to the "root" or home path of the app.
+So, I added in a quick link to make moving around the app a bit easier.